205g0/notebook-free-notebook/README.md

 # notebook-free-notebook
 ## A Jupyter dev env for coders

 When I started with Python's data stack I was impressed by Jupyter and notebooks but found notebooks quickly annoying (coming from a programming background).
-I finally found a great solution rather for coders than for data scientists used which I'd like to share:
+I finally came to a great solution rather for coders than for data scientists:

 - VS Code as front-end but **not** with VS Code's built-in notebook viewer[1]
 - Instead I use **VS Code's Interactive Python Tab** which allows quick execution of one cell with `Ctrl-Enter` or all above cells